 - Ao Nang as a starting point in this itinerary

-- Finding a place to stay in Ao Nang
+- Accommodation in Ao Nang

 - Restaurants and dining in Ao Nang